Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

 Break The Beast by Tebo, 2023

-The location of the stronghold Finnsburh will probably remain unknown forever.
-There is a local bar on the outskirts of the city of The Hague called Finnenburg, but that is hardly convincing.
-However, we can safely assume it must have been within the territory of western Frisia.
-The Southern Bight of the North Sea, to which western Frisia bordered, is also where the first small Anglo-Saxon and Frisian kingdoms emerged around 600.
-In the late fifth century, Frisia stretched from the northern coast of the Netherlands to the northwest coast of Germany, up to the River Weser.
-Furthermore, the estuaries of the rivers Rhine and Meuse and the basins of the River Rhine and the River Stichtse Vecht belonged to the area considered Frisia too, already in the fifth century.
-In the sixth century, Frisians also settled in the current province of Zeeland and the coastal zone of the region of Flanders in Belgium, with the southernmost border called Sincfala.
+By the late fifth century, Frisia extended from the northern coast of what is now the Netherlands to the north-western coast of Germany, reaching as far east as the River Weser.
+Additionally, the estuaries of the Rhine and Meuse rivers, as well as the basins of the River Rhine and the River Stichtse Vecht, were already considered part of Frisia in the fifth century.
+In the sixth century, Frisian settlements also spread into the present-day province of Zeeland and the coastal zone of the region of Flanders in Belgium, with the southernmost boundary known as Sincfala.
 Check our blog post A Frontier known as a watery Mess: the Coast of Flanders for more about the Frisian presence in the southern border area of Frisia.

-The River Stichtse Vecht basin in the province of Noord-Holland also has strong claims to being the seat of kings or big men.
-The River Stichtse Vecht is a crucial and lucrative logistical connection between the Frankish hinterland to the south and southern Scandinavia to the north.
-From different early medieval sources we know that part of this pagus 'territory' called Niftarlake was 'property' of Frisian elites, chiefly the UUrssing or Wurssing family at the end of the seventh century.
-The Wurssing family had their family estate at the present village of Nederhorst ten Berg, known as Werinon back then.
-The person Wurssing was also a grandparent of Saint Ludger, a Frisian preacher who would later convert his own Frisian kin in northern Frisia.
-Many place names, particularly in the northern area of the River Stichtse Vecht basin, are of Frisian origin or have a Frisian predecessor.
+The basin of the River Stichtse Vecht in the province of Noord Holland also presents strong claims as a seat of kings or powerful local leaders.
+This river formed a crucial and lucrative logistical corridor linking the Frankish hinterland to the south with southern Scandinavia to the north.
+Early medieval sources reveal that a territory known as pagus Niftarlake, part of this region, was owned by Frisian elites—most notably the Uurssing (or Wurssing) family—towards the end of the seventh century.
+The Wurssings held their family estate at what is today the village of Nederhorst den Berg, then known as Werinon.
+Notably, a member of the Wurssing family was a grandparent of Saint Ludger, the Frisian missionary who later converted many of his Frisian relatives in northern Frisia.
+Numerous place names in the northern part of the River Stichtse Vecht basin trace back to Frisian origins or earlier Frisian predecessors, further highlighting the area's Frisian heritage.

 Back to identifying the location of Finn's court.